 What to wear and bring with you while visiting Petra

 AS I mention before, if it’s not July or August, it can be a bit chilly in the mornings.
 But nothing too bad.
 In November, I had 10 °C degrees at 6 am, but by 11 am there were more than 20 °C degrees.
 So bring something light, that you can easily carry with you later, when the heat strikes.

 Because it is sunny most of the times, (and Jordan is a Muslim country but tourist from Petra don’t really care), I recommend wearing some loose summer closes.
 Cotton shirts, long sleeves to cover you from the sun and medium to long pants, preferably cotton.
 There is a reason for which Arab people wear what they wear and it’s not just religion.

 Other items to bring with you: Plenty of water, sunscreen lotion, sunhat, sunglasses, comfortable shoes, snacks.

 Nobody will search your backpack, but don’t make it too heavy because it will be a long day.
 But because I don’t want to support using animals for carrying goods, I prefer to bring my own and not buy anything.

 And one last thing.
-Bring snacks for the kids, for the many dogs and cats.
+Bring snacks for the kids, and for the many dogs and cats.
 Bring small cups and bring water for the animals.
-Water hard to find here and we can all help a little.
+Water is hard to find here and we can all help a little.